KrisBuytaert/puppet-coroot/README.md

 # coroot

+This module is a work in progress and has mostly been tested on AlmaLinux ..

-This module installs and manages coroot,
+This module installs and manages coroot, both the server and the coroot-node-agent  and the cluster agent.
+As of 1.7.1 we by default enable the global configuration for Clickhouse and Prometheus  ($enable_global)

 https://github.com/coroot/

-both the server and the coroot-node-agent